-It’s quite common for people to avoid consuming salt.
-It can cause bloating and contribute to high blood pressure.
-But, for your skin, salt can do wonders.
-Whether you’re taking a dip in the ocean or using your own concoction at home, salt water can do your skin some good!
-Our experienced dermatologists at the Dermatology & Cutaneous Surgery Institute share several benefits of salt water for the skin.
+Many individuals tend to avoid salt consumption due to its potential to cause bloating and contribute to high blood pressure.
+However, despite its internal effects, salt can have a plethora of benefits for your epidermis.
+Whether it's taking a dip in the ocean or utilizing a homemade concoction, salt water can work wonders for your skin.
+At the Dermatology & Cutaneous Surgery Institute (DCSI), our seasoned dermatologists have identified several advantages of salt water for the skin.

 Gentle Exfoliant